calss0t/Solo-Project/README.md

 - [Contributors](#contributors)

 # Introduction
-[TwinShot](https://twin-shot.onrender.com/) is an application created to give users one location to find keep up to date with the games and results of their favourite teams and leagues.
-Insteqad of having to chefkc different applications for all the differnets teamns you follow, simply save your favourite teams and leagues and check out when they play, how did they do in tehir last games, and discover new teams to follow.
+[TwinShot](https://twin-shot.onrender.com/) is an application created to give users one location to find and keep up to date with the games and results of their favourite teams and leagues.
+Instead of having to check different applications for all the differnets teams they follow, they can simply save their favourite teams and leagues and check out when they play, how did they do in their last games, and discover new teams to follow.
 <br>
 [TwinShot](https://twin-shot.onrender.com/) uses javascript with react and react-bootstrap to render responsive UI/UX and runs a node.js server and a postgresql database.